vaishnavitv/vaishnavitv/README.md

 :herb: Insist on open communication and active listening so that every team member feels heard and understood without question.

-:telescope: Continuously educate myself and the team on the unique needs and strengths of neurodivergent individuals with unyielding determination.
+:loop: Continuously educate myself and the team on the unique needs and strengths of neurodivergent individuals with unyielding determination.

 :trophy: Foster a sense of community and support, both within your team and with the wider neurodivergent community, without any exceptions whatsoever with full conviction.